 Exports of Legal Services

-According to the latest available figures, Hong Kong's exports of legal services amounted to US$321 million (HK$2.5 billion) in 2016, up 8.6% from the year-earlier period.
+According to the latest available figures, Hong Kong's exports of legal services amounted to US$374 million (HK$2.9 billion) in 2017, up 16.0% from the year-earlier period.

 Hong Kong's legal services sector plays a pivotal role in satisfying the professional services needs associated with mainland-related investment.
-As the Chinese mainland is one of the largest mergers and acquisitions (M&A) markets in Asia, many top legal advisors in the world have made a significant presence in Hong Kong to serve the region.
+As Mainland China is one of the largest mergers and acquisitions (M&A) markets in Asia, many top legal advisors in the world have made a significant presence in Hong Kong to serve the region.
 Meanwhile, Hong Kong law firms have established a strong international-mainland business network and clientele.

 The listing of mainland enterprises in Hong Kong, along with the simplified procedures for mainland enterprises to set up offices in Hong Kong, further boosts the demand for a wide range of professional services provided by Hong Kong law firms.

 In recent years, arbitration and mediation have gained in popularity as alternative dispute resolution means to legal litigation, and Hong Kong is seen as a preferred venue for dispute resolution in the region.
 The Hong Kong Arbitration Ordinance is widely recognised as one of the most advanced arbitration statutes in the world.
 Arbitration awards made in Hong Kong are enforceable through the courts of most of the world's trading economies through its being a party to the New York Convention.
-These awards are also enforceable on the Chinese mainland since the establishment in 2000 of the arrangement on mutual recognition and enforcement of arbitral awards between Hong Kong and the mainland.
+These awards are also enforceable on Mainland China since the establishment in 2000 of the arrangement on mutual recognition and enforcement of arbitral awards between Hong Kong and the mainland.

 Under the Hong Kong Arbitration Bill came into effect in June 2011, both domestic and international arbitrations follow a single set of rules.
 This can reduce confusion and bring the laws of Hong Kong in line with international standard.
 The new ordinance also adopts the United Nations Commission on International Trade Law (UNCITRAL) standards.